Skip to main content

 Alternate text

-As of SDK 0.19.1, alternate text is supported on all image and video components.
+Alternate text is supported on all image and video components.
 This alternate text is supplied by you when authoring a card, and is used to describe the image or video itself.
 Alternate text forms part of a description that is passed to the system screen reader (when enabled).

 The following description is used for each image or video format: